The Ongar Academy

-The Ongar Academy is a mixed comprehensive secondary school, on Fyfield Road in Shelley, in the Ongar civil parish of Essex, England.Part of the bridge academy trust.
+The Ongar Academy is a mixed comprehensive secondary school, on Fyfield Road in Shelley, in the civil parish of Ongar in Essex, England.

-The current Ongar6 only includes year 13 who will be leaving soon.
-As of an announcement in 2022 the ongar academy will be closing its 2 year old sixth form therefore meaning there are no current year 12 or will be in near future.

 History

 Background

-The Ongar Academy's website conflates with its own 'history' the 1940 disestablished Ongar Grammar School, which for a while in the middle of the 19th century called itself an 'academy'.
-This Ongar Grammar School was a private school for boys which was opened as a boarding school in 1811 by William Stokes M.A.
+The town of Chipping Ongar has a long history of secondary education.
+Ongar Grammar School was a private school for boys which was opened as a boarding school in 1811 by William Stokes M.A.
 By 1845 the school was known as 'Ongar Academy' (not in the post-2010 Academy school sense), by 1874 it was known as a private grammar school, by 1882 as Chignell Grammar School, and by 1914 as Chipping Ongar Grammar School.
 It closed as such in 1940, before the introduction of secondary education under the Education Act 1944 and the Tripartite System.